 The assessment of the Board’s performance to date has been focused on the disposal of the loss-making traditional telephony business in 2016 and the subsequent acquisition and integration of three separate IT businesses, to form a profitable IT-as-a-Service business with high recurring revenue streams.

 The performance of the Board as a whole may be judged in part by the attainment of financial measures including adjusted EBITDA, operating cash flow and net debt.

 In early 2017, the Directors took part in an independent Board Effectiveness exercise that took feedback and measured the performance and effectiveness of the Board across a number of parameters including:

 The Remuneration and Nomination Committee meets as and when necessary to consider the appointment of new executive and non-executive directors, although the Board as a whole takes responsibility for succession planning.
 Board members all have appropriate notice periods so that if a Board member indicates his/her intention to step down, there is sufficient time to appoint a replacement, whether internal or external.

 Each director is required to offer themselves for re-election at least once every three years as per the Company’s Articles of Association.
 Jill Collighan is currently the longest-serving Board member, having been appointed in 2018.

 Board appointments are made after consultation with advisers including the Nominated Advisor who undertakes due diligence on all new potential Board candidates.

-The Board recognises that core values provide a framework which influences every level of the Company.
-The CEO takes the lead in developing and promoting the corporate culture and ensure that employees understand the business values and behaviours required to ensure that we perform as one team with to deliver our business goals and maintain good employee relations.
+The Board recognises that core values provide a framework that influences every level of the Company.
+The CEO takes the lead in developing and promoting the corporate culture and ensures that employees understand the business values and behaviours required to ensure that we perform as one team to deliver our business goals and maintain good employee relations.